madri19/system-on-a-chip-labs/README.md

 Lab01(Intro to DE1-SoC board) uses top-level-entity.vhdl and bcd_7segment.vhdl on the DE1-SoC board.
 What is does is depending on the Switches 0-3 the hex value is outputed on the 7 segment display.

-Lab02(Using VHDL) used top-level-entity.vhdl, bsc_7segment.vhdl, and add_bothSW.vhdl on the DE1-SoC board.
+Lab02(Intro Using VHDL) used top-level-entity.vhdl, bsc_7segment.vhdl, and add_bothSW.vhdl on the DE1-SoC board.
 What is does is output Switches 4-7 as hex on 7 segment display #4 and Switches 0-3 as hex on 7 segment display #2.
 It then takes these 2 hex values and outputs them on 7 segment display #1 and #0.

 Lab03(Nios II Softcore Processor) Project will use NIOS 2 processor with PIO cores to read the switches (sw3-0 as one hex digit, sw7 - 4 as another hex digit, and sw9-8 as a third hex digit) and display them on the 7 segment displays.
 All of the decoding is done in software and only generic PIO cores are used.